What Is Benadryl (Diphenhydramine)?

 It should not be taken for anxiety unless your healthcare provider recommends it.
 Hydroxyzine (Atarax, Vistaril) is the only antihistamine approved for anxiety.
 Alternatives to benzodiazepines can be effective for some people.
 Benzodiazepines to treat anxiety may be beneficial, but they are often addictive and have significant side effects.

 Several studies have shown that hydroxyzine can treat anxiety symptoms, insomnia, and panic attacks.
-Its few side effects make it safe for children and pregnant women.
+It has a few side effects, making it safe for children and pregnant women.

 In contrast, Benadryl has not undergone extensive research and is considered less effective than other antianxiety medications in treating anxiety.